OISF/suricata/doc/userguide/rules/differences-from-snort.rst

 -  Using Hyperscan as the MPM matcher (``mpm-algo`` setting) for Suricata can greatly improve performance, especially when it comes to fast pattern matching.
-Hyperscan will also take in to account depth and offset when doing fast pattern matching, something the other algorithms and Snort do not do.
+Hyperscan will also take into account depth and offset when doing fast pattern matching, something the other algorithms and Snort do not do.